 To make a sauce or gravy, whisk liquid (milk or stock) into the cooked roux in a slow and steady stream.
 Allow the roux to absorb the liquid as you add it to the saucepan and adjust the sauce's consistency as desired.

-- 1 ounce (two tablespoons) butter, olive oil, or other fat
+1 ounce (2 tablespoons) butter, olive oil, or other fat

-- 1/2 small onion, diced and sautéed until soft
+1/2 small onion, diced and sautéed until soft (optional)

 In a small (2 quart) heavy-bottomed sauce pot, melt butter over medium-low heat.
 Add sweet rice flour.